ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/BottomEdge.rst

 **Note:** Custom regions override the default declared ones.
 Therefore there must be one region which has its
-`to </sdk/apps/qml/Ubuntu.Components/BottomEdgeRegion#to-prop>`__ limit
-set to 1.0 otherwise the content will not be committed at all.
+:ref:`to <sdk_ubuntu_components_bottomedgeregion#to-prop>` limit set to 1.0
+otherwise the content will not be committed at all.

 **Note:** Regions can also be declared as child elements the same way as resources.

-The `BottomEdge </sdk/apps/qml/Ubuntu.Components/BottomEdge/>`__ takes ownership over the custom BottomEdgeRegions, therefore we cannot 'reuse' regions declared in other
+The :ref:`BottomEdge <sdk_ubuntu_components_bottomedge>` takes ownership
+over the custom BottomEdgeRegions, therefore we cannot 'reuse' regions declared in other :ref:`BottomEdge <sdk_ubuntu_components_bottomedge>` components, as those will be destroyed together with the reusing :ref:`BottomEdge <sdk_ubuntu_components_bottomedge>` component.
-`BottomEdge </sdk/apps/qml/Ubuntu.Components/BottomEdge/>`__ components,
-as those will be destroyed together with the reusing `BottomEdge </sdk/apps/qml/Ubuntu.Components/BottomEdge/>`__ component.
 The following scenario only works if the *customRegion* is not used in any other regions.

 .. code:: qml